Myanmar minister attends Asean defence meeting despite calls to exclude junta

-PHNOM PENH (REUTERS) - Myanmar's military-appointed defence minister joined a meeting of his South-east Asian counterparts on Wednesday (June 22), despite pressure from some countries in the regional bloc and pro-democracy groups to exclude the junta from such gatherings.
+PHNOM PENH • Myanmar's military-appointed defence minister joined a meeting of his South-east Asian counterparts yesterday, despite pressure from some countries in the regional bloc and pro-democracy groups to exclude the junta from such gatherings.

-General Mya Tun Oo is the most senior Myanmar official to attend a ministerial meeting of the Association of South-east Asian Nations (Asean) since the junta was sidelined late last year over its failure to honour a peace plan agreed with Asean.
+General Mya Tun Oo is the most senior Myanmar official to attend a ministerial meeting of the Asean grouping since the junta was sidelined late last year over its failure to honour a peace plan agreed with the bloc.

-Divisions persist within the 10-nation bloc over how to deal with the military that seized power in Myanmar last year and has led a bloody crackdown against its opponents.
+Divisions persist within the 10-nation bloc over how to deal with the military that seized power in Myanmar last year, a coup that has led a bloody crackdown against its opponents.

-Singapore, the Philippines, Indonesia and Malaysia have urged current chair Cambodia to exclude the junta until progress is made toward ending hostilities.
+Singapore, the Philippines, Indonesia and Malaysia have urged current chair Cambodia to exclude the junta until progress is made towards ending hostilities.

-The Malaysian defence ministry said even though Wednesday's meeting involved the military government, "this does not mean Malaysia recognises the (junta) as the legitimate government of Myanmar".
+The Malaysian Defence Ministry said that even though yesterday's meeting involved the military government, "this does not mean Malaysia recognises the (junta) as the legitimate government of Myanmar".

-Cambodian Defence Minister Tea Banh said the Myanmar general's presence indicated a unified bloc.
+Cambodian Defence Minister Tea Banh said that the Myanmar general's presence indicated a unified bloc.

 "This is a participation to find solutions and this accusation, that accusation, we can't respond to all of them," he told a news conference, referring to criticism over including Myanmar in the meeting.